 Data Classification and Encoding Guide

-The Data Classification and Encoding Guide (DCEG) provides information on how the data is to be captured.
-This should be as detailed and specific as necessary.
-The DCEG is used primarily by cartographers, editors, and data encoders, rather than application developers or OEMs; and should be written from that perspective.

 The DCEG includes the collection criteria for mapping real world objects to the conceptual objects of the dataset.

 Any organization performing data capture for the data product defined by the Product Specification must provide references to any more detailed encoding guide used in addition to that indicated in the Product Specification for the capturing process.